MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -OnlyExpired

-Indicates that the cmdlet only searches for expired software updates.
+Add this parameter to only search for expired software updates.

 ```yaml
 Type: SwitchParameter